timschott/timschott.github.io/_posts/2019-01-15-text-cleaning-post.md

 date:   2019-1-15
 layout: post
 categories: programming
+description: How to clean a digital text file.
 ---
 ## How to Clean a Text using R and a tiny amount of Python